smolanalytics

 how to connect

-That is the hosted-cloud path.
-If you self-host, run the binary and point your editor's MCP config at that instance instead; the tools and prompts are identical.
-Either way, after a restart you ask your metrics in the same window you write code.
+From there you ask your metrics in the same window you write code, and the 97 tools and 15 prompts are identical in every editor.
 Exact per-editor config is in the docs, and the Cursor / Claude walkthrough is on the Cursor page.

 what you can ask